Erumely

 Erumely, also spelled Erumeli, is a town and panchayat located in the south-eastern part of Kottayam district in Kerala, India.
 Erumely is situated 49 km east of Kottayam town and 133 km north of the state capital Thiruvananthapuram.
 The village is on the banks of the Manimala River.

 Demographics

 As of 2011 Indian census, Erumely had a population of 43,437, of whom 21,199 were males and 22,230 were females.
-The sex ratio is 1,049 females per 1,000 males, which is lower than the state average of 1,084.
+The male to female ratio is 1,049 females per 1,000 males, which is lower than the state average of 1,084.
 The literacy rate for males is 97.53%, while for females, it is 95.71%.

 Administration

 The panchayath of Erumely was formed on 15 August 1953.
 It covers an area of 82.36 km^{2} with 40% forest cover.
-It is surrounded by Parathodu, Kanjirappally and Mundakkayam panchayaths in north, Chittar panchayath in east and south, Manimala, Chirakkadavu panchayaths in west.
-The panchayath is divided into 23 wards for its administrative convenience.
+It is surrounded by Parathodu, Kanjirappally and Mundakkayam panchayaths in the north, Chittar Panchayath in the east and south, Manimala, and Chirakkadavu Panchayaths in west.
+The Panchayath is divided into 23 wards for its administrative convenience.